 The Day Before

-This is the best time to confirm your cake order.
+This is the best time to confirm your cake delivery.
 It is also time to set up your decorations at the event space.
 Further, review your checklist to see if there’s anything you left undone or that needs additional attention.
 You also need to check your cameras and charge the batteries if necessary.

 A Few Hours Before